Robust Optimization with Decision-Dependent Information Discovery: Introduction

 \paragraph{Robust Optimization with Decision-Dependent Uncertainty Sets.} Our work also relates to the literature on robust optimization with uncertainty sets parameterized by the decisions.
-Such problems capture the ability of the decision-maker to influence the set of possible realization of the uncertain parameters and have been investigated by~\cite{Spacey2012,Nohadani2016,Nohadani2017,ZHANG2017249,BV_dynamic_pricing}.
-The models and solution approaches in these papers do not apply to our setting since, in problems with decision-dependent information discovery, the decision-maker cannot influence the set of possible realization of the uncertain parameters but rather the \emph{information} available about the uncertain parameters.
-In particular, the problems investigated by~\cite{Spacey2012,Nohadani2016}, and \cite{Nohadani2017} are all \newpv{\emph{single-stage} (i.e., static) robust problems with decision-dependent uncertainty sets, while \emph{problems with decision-dependent information discovery are inherently sequential in nature}}--indeed, gathering information is only useful if we can use that information to improve our decisions in the future.
+Such problems capture the ability of the decision-maker to influence the set of possible realizations of the uncertain parameters and have been investigated by~\cite{Spacey2012,Nohadani2016,Nohadani2017,ZHANG2017249}, and \cite{BV_dynamic_pricing}.
+These models do not apply in our context since they do not capture the ability of the decision-maker to influence the \emph{information} available.
+In particular, the problems investigated by~\cite{Spacey2012,Nohadani2016}, and \cite{Nohadani2017} are all single-stage, while \emph{problems with decision-dependent information discovery are inherently sequential in nature}.